hackeriet/blog/_posts/2021-09-18-filename-rename-in-pass.md

 ![pass-passwordstore](/images/pass-passwordstore.png)

-[`pass`](https://www.passwordstore.org/) is a password manager that encrypts your or your team's passwords with GPG and those can be stored in a Git repository.
+[`pass`](https://www.passwordstore.org/) is a password manager that encrypts your or your team's passwords with GPG and optionally stores them in a Git repository.

 Each password is encrypted in its own file, often named after the service and username.
 For example the password for the user `richard` on the service Spotify might be named